Departmental AI Policy

 -Requiring the student to either re-do and re-submit the assignment without the use of AI or consent to the grade the instructor deems most appropriate for the initial submission, up to and including a zero.

 -Reporting the student and the assignment to the Department Head or Dean of Arts as being in violation of the University’s Academic Integrity policy.
-In this case the Department Head or Dean, shall initiate an investigation.
+In this case the Department Head or Dean shall initiate an investigation.
 Where the investigation concludes that a violation has occurred, punishments range from a verbal warning to expulsion depending on the severity of the breach and the student’s record of past non-compliance with the Policy on Academic Integrity.
 Students shall have a right to appeal the conclusions of any investigation.
+See the Acadia Academic Calendar for details.